malramsay64/phd-thesis/01_Introduction/Glass_Formation.md

 strongly temperature dependent relaxation process.
-The best understanding of this process attributes the temperature dependence to the onset of dynamic heterogeneities, that is regions of the liquid which have vastly different relaxation times which can differ by up to five orders of magnitude.[@Ediger2000] While there are descriptions of why
+The best understanding of this process attributes the temperature dependence to the onset of dynamic heterogeneities.
+That is, regions of the liquid which have vastly different relaxation times, which can differ by up to five orders of magnitude.[@Ediger2000]

-- Increasing rate of change of viscosity
-- Strong/Fragile
-    - Faster than expected change upon cooling

-Heat Capacity

-- related to the degrees of freedom

-No structural changes

-- instead we need to look towards the dynamics
+Because of the kinetic nature of the glass transition understanding the dynamics is the key to understanding the transition.